-Because the GhostPillow stays fluffed up all night long, it is more comfortable to sleep on especially if you have neck pain.
-It also has a washable, cooling cover and the pillow is designed to promote good air flow which keeps you cool while you sleep.
+Because the GhostPillow stays fluffed up all night long, it is more comfortable to sleep on, especially if you have neck pain.
+It also has a washable, cooling cover, and the pillow is designed to promote good airflow, keeping you cool while sleeping.

 We all know that trying out pillows can be a real pain, so GhostBed does offer a 101-night sleep trial.
 If it doesn’t do what they promise, simply fill out a quick form on their site to contact them for a refund.